Training Tips

 • Teach him to separate.
 Don't have him with you all the time.

-• If you have to leave him for long periods of time, make sure that he has plenty of fruit and vegetables or raw bones to munch on whilst you're out.
+• If you have to leave him for long periods of time, make sure that he has plenty of fruit and vegetables or raw food to munch on whilst you're out.

 • If you're unsure of his behaviour with other dogs and he's a big dog, temporarily muzzle him until you are sure he won't damage another animal.

-• Keep him on a long lunging lead in the park until you're sure he knows who his new pack is and will come back to you each time you call him.
+• Keep him on a long lunging lead in the park until you're sure he will come back to you each time you call him.

 • Have him micro-chipped so that if he becomes lost, you can find him again.